 There are so many things to admire about Sweden.
-Aside from the impressive Swedish recycling revolution, where the country has to import waste to fuel their energy production, the country is also a leading nature conservationist.
+Aside from the impressive Swedish recycling revolution, where it has to import waste to fuel their energy production, the country is also a leading nature conservationist.
 97% of the country is uninhabited, i.e., less than 3% of the land is developed.
 Sweden, also, has 29 national parks and more than 4,000 nature reserves!
 Take, for example, the Söderåsen National Park situated in the Skåne province in the south.

 Anyway, I had the chance to visit the Söderåsen National Park in Skåne, courtesy of my aunt and uncle who live there.
 It is a 1,625-hectare national park and nature reserve formed in 2001, dedicated by the King of Sweden himself.